Hans Albert Einstein: Personal life

 Knecht died in 1958, and Hans Albert married neurochemist Elizabeth Roboz (1904–1995) the following year.

 Einstein was an avid sailor, frequently taking colleagues and family out for excursions on the San Francisco Bay.
-On his many field trips and academic excursions, he took thousands of pictures, many of which he developed himself and presented as slide shows.
+On his many field trips and academic excursions, he took thousands of photographs, many of which he developed himself and presented as slide shows.
 He also loved music, as denoted on his gravestone, and he played flute and piano.